How much is a garden room?

 So what do garden rooms cost?
 The price can vary, based on the specifications and individual choices covered.
 Is a garden room worth it to enhance your property's living space?

-A fair starting price for a basic model garden room or garden home office is probably around the £10,000 market.
+A fair starting price for a basic small garden room or garden home office is likely around £10,000.
 Provided there are no defined challenges with the site and you do not need planning consent, this should buy you an attractive option and include professional installation of base, French doors, opening windows, flooring, electrics and insulation.

 It will also include VAT and delivery.
-You should also get a comprehensive 10-year warranty on a building designed to last for 30 years.
+You should also obtain a comprehensive 10-year warranty for a building designed to last 30 years.

 Typical prices per size

 For a more premium installation, expect to pay more.
-As a garden room cost calculator guideline, costs per square metre will probably range from around £1,000 to more than £5,000.
+As a guideline for garden room cost calculators, costs per square metre typically range from around £1,000 to over £5,000.

 Are garden rooms a cost-effective alternative to a traditional home extension?